Kelly Ripa’s ‘Breathtaking’ Pic Has Instagram Begging For More

 When it comes to social media, Kelly is known for taking a sometimes-unusual route.
 The star is a huge fan of throwback photos, with many showing herself during her much younger years.
 Likewise included in all things old-school are husband Mark Consuelos and the couple’s three children.
 Kelly and Mark are parents to Lola Grace, Michael, and Joaquin.

 Kelly and her family recently took a European vacation with the star’s Instagram followers treated to adorable snaps.
-Kelly didn’t opt out of including some throwbacks during her trip, though.
-An update (seen above) made in the middle of June showed Mark with his three children in both the present day and the past.
-An amusing caption from Kelly came in French: it translated as stating that the “walls have gotten smaller.”
+Kelly made sure to include some throwbacks during her trip, though.
+An update (seen above) posted in the middle of June pictured Mark with his three children in both the present day and the past.
+An amusing caption from Kelly was written in French: it roughly translated to the “walls have gotten smaller.”
 Of course, Kelly’s three kids had gotten older in the eight years dividing the two photos.

 Kelly has 2.4 million Instagram followers.
 Her account is followed by celebrities including actress Priyanka Chopra, reality star Lisa Rinna, and fellow media face Giuliana Rancic.